-If this information is not disturbing enough, note that the lawyer for the commission asked the elder how this harmonizes with the claim that Jehovah’s Witnesses have no tolerance for child abuse.
-The elder said that they would keep an eye on such a person, and “he agreed that would not be possible in the home but said the family could talk to elders.”
+If this information is not disturbing enough, note that Barrister Stewart, senior counself for the Commission, asked the elder how this harmonizes with the claim that Jehovah’s Witnesses have no tolerance for child abuse.
+The elder said that they would keep an eye on such a person, and, “he agreed that would not be possible in the home, but said the family could talk to elders.”

 To which I might ask, Why?
 What good would that do?

 Note what happened in this case; not only did the elders reject the testimony of four daughters and the man’s wife when he was molesting them, but they encouraged him to return to the home after he had moved out.
 So what would they have done if those daughters came to them after he returned to the home and began raping them again?
 Would their words be rejected all over again?
 The elders not only failed to do anything to protect these children from being molested, but they actually encouraged their molester to return, which no doubt put them in added danger.
 They then congratulate themselves on how well they care for their congregations by saying that victims can “talk to them.”

 Lest anyone think that there may have been reason to reject the words of the daughters and wife, the father wound up going to jail for what he did to his daughters, but only some ten years after one daughter had gone to the elders.
 She was eventually able to muster up the courage to go to the police, by herself and without the help of elders I might add.
 The police did the right thing by investigating and then removing this child rapist from the home and society in general.